 Take walking tours

 Many cities offer walking tours (sometimes free) which allow you to be around and meet other travelers.
 We took a walking tour in Belleville, a lovely neighborhood in Paris and ended up getting along really well with our guide, Isabella.
 The next day, she met us and showed us some hidden gems in Paris that we’d never seen!
-Save up to 40% off tours & activities in Paris and also check out how to Save up to 40% off tours and activities in London.
+If you’re headed to Paris, don’t forget to buy my Paris guide.

 Eat in a restaurant at lunch